 With academic excellence, career prospects, and financial aid, Oxford remains one of the best choices for Indian students aiming for a transformative education.

-How to Get Into Oxford from India?
+How to Get Admission in Oxford University from India?

 To get into Oxford from India, you will first need to apply to the program of your choice at Oxford University and self-report the standardised tests on UCAS (Universities and Colleges Admissions Service).